gcc-mirror/gcc/gcc/config/avr/avr.md

                                     (const_int 2)
                                     (const_int 4))))])

 ;; Same test based on bitwise AND.
-Keep this in case gcc changes patterns.
-;; or for old peepholes.
+Keep this in case gcc changes patterns ;; or for text peepholes.
 ;; Fixme - bitwise Mask will not work for DImode

 (define_insn_and_split "*sbrx_and_branch<mode>_split"